 Research

-The goal of our group is to develop methods for the control of proteins by various exogenous stimuli.
-We want to address one of the main challenges Synthetic Biology and Biotechnology are facing, the persisting lack of precise methods for the flexible and reversible control of protein activity in living cells.
-To this end, we focus on the exploration of physical stimuli beyond light that will open up new avenues for the non-invasive regulation of molecular pathways.
+Our group develops tools for the precise regulation of proteins by various exogenous stimuli.
+We aim to address one of the main challenges Synthetic Biology and Biotechnology are facing: the persisting lack of precise methods for the flexible and reversible control of living cells.
+To this end, we focus on the exploration of physical stimuli beyond light that will open up new avenues for the non-invasive regulation of genome editing tools and beyond.

 Contact: jan.mathony@uni-heidelberg.de